Dish Draining Solutions that Save Space

-Dishwashers may have made drying racks almost obsolete, but there always seem to be a few items that are either don’t fit or are not dishwasher-safe — tall wineglasses, some knives, pots and pans and plastic baby bottles, for example.
-These items need a convenient place to dry, so here are a few options.
+Dishwashers may have made drying racks almost obsolete, but there always seem to be a few items that are either don’t fit or are not dishwasher-safe — tall wineglasses, chef's knives, pots and pans, and plastic baby bottles, for example.
+After hand washing, these items need a convenient place to dry, so here are a few options.

 Dry the dishes next to the sink